Scheduler

 to true

-, you can reactivate a schedule that was previously stopped.{
+, you can reactivate a previously stopped schedule.{

 "active": false